jshun/ppopp20-ae/README.md

 script.
 The total storage required without the large datasets is 313 GB and with the large datasets is 1 TB.

-For a quick test, the user may download and run the scalability experiments on just one dataset (com-orkut) by passing "QUICK" as an argument to the scripts.
-The total storage required for these two datasets is 49 GB.
-(The download script will only download the com-orkut dataset if "QUICK" is a parameter, and will need to be rerun without "QUICK" if the user later wants to download other datasets.)

 ```
 $ cd ppopp20-ae/inputs/